What is a Slime Mold?

 Slime moulds are a general name given for all unrelated eukaryotes, which are capable of living freely as single cells but can aggregate together to form multicellular reproductive structures.

 Slime moulds were formerly classified as fungi but are no longer considered part of that kingdom.
 Although it is not related to one another, they are still sometimes grouped within the kingdom Protista.
 Altogether, there are more than 1000 species of slime mould present all over the world.
 These species usually feed on bacteria, fungi and other microbes usually present on any type of dead plant materials.
-Few species of the slime moulds are smaller than a few centimetres, while some may reach sizes of up to several square meters and weighs up to 25-30 grams.
+Size of slime moulds varies from few centimetres to several meters.

-Here is a small and simple experiment on how to grow a Slime mould.
+Let us do a simple experiment to grow and learn about Slime mould.

 - Petri Dish